DrPandemic/aigar.io/clients/python/README.md

 ## Setup
 1. `pip install -r ./requirements.txt`
 2. Rename `player.default.json` to `player.json` and replace the
-   `team_secret` by the value that was given to you by the organiser
+   `player_secret` by the value that was given to you by the organiser

 ## Joining the Ranked Game
 `python ./play.py`